jelledruyts/IdentitySamplesB2C-AppRoles/README.md

 ## Setup

-To run this sample successfully, complete the following steps:
+### Configure Azure AD B2C

-- For the test web application (if you choose to use it), create an app registration in Azure AD B2C for use with *Accounts in any identity provider or organizational directory (for authenticating users with user flows)*:
+- (Optional) Create an **app registration for the test web application** (if you choose to use it):
+  - Make sure to create the app registration for use with **Accounts in any identity provider or organizational directory (for authenticating users with user flows)**.
   - The client id of this application should go into the `AzureAdB2C:ClientId` application setting.
   - Allow the Implicit grant flow (for Access and ID tokens).
-  - Set the Redirect URI to `https://localhost:5001/signin-oidc` when running locally.
+  - Set the Redirect URI to `https://localhost:5001/signin-oidc` when running locally or `https://<your-host>/signin-oidc` when running publicly.
   - There's no need for a client secret (the sample application only requests ID tokens so it doesn't need a secret).
-- For the REST API to be able to call the Microsoft Graph API, create an app registration for use with *Accounts in this organizational directory only*:
+- Create an **app registration for the REST API** so that it can call the Microsoft Graph API:
   - Follow the documentation to [register a management application](https://docs.microsoft.com/azure/active-directory-b2c/microsoft-graph-get-started?tabs=app-reg-ga).
+  - Because this app isn't used with any user flows, make sure to create the app registration for use with **Accounts in this organizational directory only**.
   - The client id of this application should go into the `AzureAdB2C:AzureADAppRolesProviderClientId` application setting.
   - Configure **Application Permissions** for the Microsoft Graph with `User.Read.All` and `Application.Read.All` permissions (or alternatively simply `Directory.Read.All` permissions) and perform the required admin consent.
-  - Create a client secret for this application (it will be needed to [acquire tokens using the OAuth 2.0 Client Credentials grant](https://docs.microsoft.com/azure/active-directory-b2c/microsoft-graph-get-started?tabs=app-reg-ga#microsoft-graph-api-interaction-modes)) and place its value in the `AzureAdB2C:AzureADAppRolesProviderClientSecret` application setting.
+  - Create a client secret for this application (it will be needed to [acquire tokens using the OAuth 2.0 Client Credentials grant](https://docs.microsoft.com/azure/active-directory-b2c/microsoft-graph-get-started?tabs=app-reg-ga#microsoft-graph-api-interaction-modes)); this secret value should go into the `AzureAdB2C:AzureADAppRolesProviderClientSecret` application setting.
-- Declare App Roles on the relevant app registrations in Azure AD B2C (like the test web application) and assign users to them:
+- **Declare App Roles on the relevant app registrations** in Azure AD B2C (like the test web application) and **assign users to them**:
   - Follow the documentation to [declare roles for an application](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#declare-roles-for-an-application).
   - Note that today, you cannot use the Azure Portal to declare the App Roles in an Azure AD B2C tenant, you have to use the manifest.
   - Ensure that you create the App Roles with `allowedMemberTypes` set to `User` so that you can assign users to these roles.